MyNorthland

 Tim Doyle, Associate Professor of Philosophy

-Fall term 2019; to finish the manuscript for his book on science denialism.
+Fall Term 2019; to finish the manuscript for his book on science denialism.

 Brian Tochterman, Associate Professor of Sustainable Community Development

-Winter and May term 2020; to commence work on a second research monograph related to design and planning around professional sport in the 1960s and 1970s.
+Winter and May Term 2020; to commence work on a second research monograph related to design and planning around professional sport in the 1960s and 1970s.

 2018-2019